Project Zero (roller coaster): Dreamworld era (2011–2021)

-In December 2009, a Gold Coast Bulletin report detailed a variety of new attractions for the region's theme parks and stated that Dreamworld was in negotiations with a manufacturer to add to its "Big 6" thrill rides.
+In December 2009, a Gold Coast Bulletin report stated that Dreamworld was in negotiations with a manufacturer to add to its "Big 6" thrill rides.
 In February 2011, Dreamworld's operator, Ardent Leisure, announced the addition of two new rides in 2011 as part of Dreamworld's 30th Birthday.
-In April 2011, it was announced that in addition to a family thrill ride (Shockwave which opened in June 2011), another major ride would be opened in time for the September school holidays.
-The name "BuzzSaw" was confirmed two months later by the park's outgoing CEO, Noel Dempsey, who also confirmed plans to team up with DreamWorks Animation.
-Vertical construction for BuzzSaw started around the same time.
+The name "BuzzSaw" was confirmed in July 2011.

-On 20 July 2011, Dreamworld officially announced the addition of BuzzSaw to the Dreamworld park to the public.
-Testing for the ride began in early September 2011, and BuzzSaw opened officially to the public on 17 September 2011.
+On 20 July 2011, Dreamworld officially announced the addition of BuzzSaw.
+Testing began in early September 2011, and the ride opened to the public on 17 September 2011.